Latte Filters

 {='<p>one &lt; two</p>'|stripHtml} {* outputs 'one < two' *}

 The resulting plain text can naturally contain characters that represent HTML tags, for example '&lt;p&gt;'|stripHtml is converted to <p>.
-Never output the resulting text with |noescape, as this may lead to a security vulnerability.
+Never output the resulting text with |noescape, as this can lead to a security vulnerability.

 substr (int $offset, ?int $length=null)